-- Molecular properties are defined by expansions of energy, quasi-energy, polarization, magnetization, etc. in orders of field amplitudes. - ► The diagonal elements of the electronic Hessian contains excitation energies. - Use of explicitly unitary parameterizations embeds the requirement of conserving the norm of the wave function. - Use of phase-isolated wave functions in expansions yields response functions that are free of secular divergences. - The first variation in the time-averaged quasi-energy is zero, in accordance with the first variation of the energy in the time-independent case. - ► The time-dependent Hellmann-Feynman theorem connects the quasi-energy with molecular properties. - ▶ Nonresonant response functions are overall symmetric. - Poles and residues of response functions are connected to excited state properties. - With spontaneous relaxation, excited state populations may remain small under resonance conditions.
+- Molecular properties are defined by expansions of energy, quasi-energy, polarization, magnetization, etc. in orders of field amplitudes. - Use of explicitly unitary parameterizations embeds the requirement of conserving the norm of the wave function. - Use of phase-isolated wave functions in expansions yields response functions that are free of secular divergences. - The time-dependent Hellmann-Feynman theorem connects the quasi-energy with molecular properties. - Poles and residues of response functions are connected to excited state properties. - With spontaneous relaxation, excited state populations may remain small under resonance conditions.
 The corresponding response functions become complex.